Certificate III in Animal Care Services (Animal Care) traineeship

 Vaccination requirements

 As you'll be exposed to animals and agricultural environments as part of your learning, immunisations against tetanus are mandatory.
-You'll need to provide evidence of immunisation when you start your program.
+You'll need to provide evidence of immunisation before you commence your program.

 You may also require vaccination against Q fever, lyssavirus, rabies or influenza (flu), depending on the work and environment within which you interact with animals.